 In the preface to Eliot's Dark Angel, Schuchard creates an apologia for the biographical critic, the type of criticism both he and Ellmann use.
-Schuchard says that "trac[ing] the transfiguration of life into art" is a necessity and avoiding such work "makes criticism [...] less humanistic and arresting than it might be."
-In attending to the life, "the critic becomes a type of cartographer, constructing not a single map but a layered atlas of artistic and intellectual life, gradually erasing from terra incognita the grotesque emblems of reductive criticism."
-The move away from biographical criticism, Schuchard laments, "emptied the literary archives" and made literature "the legitimate wellspring of political concerns and cultural bias."
-Although Schuchard does not mention Ellmann in his preface, his influence can be felt through the strength of Schuchard's critique of late-twentieth century modes of literary criticism.
-Although unnamed, Ellmann provides a counter-example to the type of critics and criticism Schuchard decries in this passage.
+Schuchard says that "trac[ing] the transfiguration of life into art" is a necessity and avoiding such work "makes criticism [...] less humanistic and arresting than it might be."135 In attending to the life, "the critic becomes a type of cartographer, constructing not a single map but a layered atlas of artistic and intellectual life, gradually erasing from terra incognita the grotesque emblems of reductive criticism."136 The move away from biographical criticism, Schuchard laments, "emptied the literary archives" and made literature "the legitimate wellspring of political concerns and cultural bias."137 Although Schuchard does not mention Ellmann in his preface, his influence can be felt through the strength of Schuchard's critique of late-twentieth century modes of literary criticism.
+Although unnamed, Ellmann provides a counter-example to the type of critics and criticism even Richard Ellmann, the first chronicler of Yeats's intellectual biography, saw Yeats's essay as a tongue-in-cheek treatment of "a beguiling fancy."
+Ellmann, who had written "no one need wonder that shortly after writing the essay ["Speaking to the Psaltery"] he gave up the psaltery.138

 135 Ronald Schuchard, Eliot's Dark Angel (Oxford, Oxford University Press, 1999), 21.
+136 Ibid., 22.